DeltaWerken/deltawerken.github.io/pages/sr/awd.md

 ---
 layout: default
 title: All-Wheel Drive
-nav_order: 3
+nav_order: 2
 has_toc: true
 permalink: /sr/awd.html
 parent: Super Racer
 ---

-# DeltaWerken Super Racer &middot; All-Wheel Drive mod
+# All-Wheel Drive mod

 This modification to the [FLSUN Super Racer] changes the A/B/C axis configuration by extending it to two active motors per axis and swapping the motion parts for a more durable option.